-Art.
 1. Works of the mind having a creative character and belonging to literature, music, figurative arts, architecture, theater or cinematography, whatever their mode or form of expression, shall be protected in accordance with this Law.

-Computer programs shall also be protected as literary works within the meaning of Convention for the Protection of Literary and Artistic Works, ratified and enforceable pursuant to Law No. 399 of June 20, 1978.
+Computer programs shall also be protected as literary works within the meaning of the Berne Convention for the Protection of Literary and Artistic Works1, ratified and enforceable pursuant to Law No. 399 of June 20, 1978, as shall databases that, by reason of the selection or arrangement of their contents, constitute the author's own intellectual creation.

-Art.
 2. In particular, protection shall extend to:

-- (1) literary, dramatic, scientific, didactic and religious works, whether in written or oral form; - (2) musical works and compositions, with or without words, dramatico-musical works, and musical variations that themselves constitute original works; - (3) choreographic works and works of dumb show, the form of which is fixed in writing or otherwise; - (4) works of sculpture, painting, drawing, engraving and similar figurative arts, including scenic art, even where such works are applied to industrial products, if their artistic value is distinct from the industrial character of the product with which they are associated;
+1. literary, dramatic, scientific, didactic and religious works, whether in written or oral form;

+2. musical works and compositions, with or without words, dramatico-musical works, and musical variations that themselves constitute original works;

+3. choreographic works and works of dumb show, the form of which is fixed in writing or otherwise;

+4. works of sculpture, painting, drawing, engraving and similar figurative arts, including scenic art;

-- (5) architectural plans and works; - (6) works of cinematographic art, whether silent or with sound, provided they are not mere documentaries protected in accordance with the provisions of Chapter V of Part II; - (7) works of photographic art and works expressed with processes analogous to photograph provided they are not simple photographs protected in accordance with the provisions of Chapter V of Part II; - (8) computer programs, in whatever form they are expressed, provided that they are original and result from the author's own intellectual creation.
-Ideas and principles which underly any element of a computer program, including those which underly its interfaces, shall be excluded from the protection afforded by this Law.
+5. architectural plans and works;

+6. works of cinematographic art, whether silent or with sound, provided they are not mere documentaries protected in accordance with the provisions of Chapter V of Part II;

+7. works of photographic art and works expressed with processes analogous to photography provided they are not simple photographs protected in accordance with the provisions of Chapter V of Part II;

+8. computer programs, in whatever form they are expressed, provided that they are original and result from the author's own intellectual creation.
+Ideas and principles which underlie any element of a computer program, including those which underlay its interfaces, shall be excluded from the protection afforded by this Law.
 The term "computer program" shall include their preparatory design materials.